06 October 2020

 React hooks best practices – summary

-As you can see, hooks allow us to significantly simplify components in our application.
+As you can see, hooks allow us to simplify components in our application by a lot.
 However, when using them, there are some gotcha parts that need to be considered.
 If you follow these guidelines, your app will be less prone to bugs and also more understandable for other developers.